facebook/jsx/README.md

 `;
 ```

 However, this would lead to further divergence.
 Tooling that is built around the assumptions imposed by template literals wouldn't work.
 It would undermine the meaning of template literals.
-It would be necessary to define how JSX with the rest of the grammar within the template literal anyway.
+It would be necessary to define how JSX behaves within the rest of the ECMAScript grammar within the template literal anyway.

 Therefore it's better to introduce JSX as an entirely new type of PrimaryExpression: